 4. Paying Needlessly for a Custom Ecommerce Store

 If you’re a novice to the world of eCommerce, it can be tempting to pay big bucks for a custom eCommerce builder.
 The more you pay, the better it must be, right?
 But in all truth, paying for development work is only really beneficial if you’re an experienced entrepreneur or you have very specific requirements for your store.
 You’re starting your enterprise on a budget, so you need to decide what works for you, your business, and your finances.

 There’s a great selection of DIY budget webshop builders available online, and they often come with excellent resources to help you build your online store.
 If this is your first foray into online entrepreneurship, it might be worth sticking to a DIY builder.
 Not only do you get tutorials and guidance online, but there are also support teams and a huge community to help resolve any issues you might face.
 WooCommerce is an open-source favorite and really cheap to set up and run.

 5. No Social Media Presence

-Social media is an integral part of shoppers’ ecommerce experience in 2018, with social selling forming a core component of a brand’s strategy.
+Social media is an integral part of shoppers’ eCommerce experience with social selling forming a core component of a brand’s strategy.
 Businesses that implement a solid and consistent social selling process are 40% more likely to hit sales goals than those without.